Vehicle canopy: 1970 Bond Bug

 The Bond Bug is a small three-wheeled sports car and was the first production car to use a front-hinged canopy.

 1971 Nova kit car

 Other than the Purvis Eureka (a licensed copy of the Nova) and the Bond Bug, the Nova is the only production car to date to use a front-hinged canopy door.
 The windscreen has small A-pillars so it looks like a conventional car when the canopy is closed.

-1985 Buick Wildcat concept car
+1985 Buick Wildcat concept

 The 1985 Buick Wildcat concept car had a canopy.
 The style of canopy used was an extended canopy, composed of much of the front bodywork, and not just the passenger compartment.
 A canopy was used in this concept car as it was thought to be futuristic.

+1986 Peugeot Proxima concept

+The Peugeot Proxima concept featured a two-part canopy, where the front piece was hinged at the front and tilted upwards, while the rear-piece was on a track and slid backwards.

 1996 Zagato Raptor

 The Zagato Raptor was a 1996 concept designed by Zagato an based on a Lamborghini Diablo VT platform.
 Designed with iconic double-bubble roof that tilted forwards as opening instead of doors.